WildMeOrg/Wildbook/src/main/resources/bundles/config-json/README.md

 * **_alternate_ i18n** - better would be for the frontend to construct consistent/predictable _translationIds_ based on the setting ID combined with the option value, such as: `configuration_path_foo_bar_option_a` (as the label for value `a`).

+### Branching (WIP)

+Nodes in the configuration tree may be optional _dependent on other settings_ (i.e. user choices).
+Some potential properties to control this might be:

+* `.enableIf`, `.disableIf` - references an ID, which _must_ contain a boolean value.
+This node (and sub-tree) will be enabled/disabled based on parity of the configuration at that ID.
+(Otherwise it will be the opposite; disabled/enabled.)
+Potentially can establish consistent message IDs for these cases, such as `<TRANSLATION-ID-PREFIX>_DISABLED_MESSAGE` etc.

 # Potential development?